 Notwithstanding the successes of computational approaches, significant limitations persist, hindering broader and more effective application of this approach.
 The primary constraint lies in the complexity of the strategy, which calls for an intricate combination of diverse methods.
 This complexity prevents a uniform exploration of the entire photoactivated process, with a particular challenge in describing the propagation of structural changes from the chromophore to the protein.
 As shown in this review, this propagation encompasses numerous time scales, making it impossible to adopt a single dynamic approach.
 Instead, excited-state (nonadiabatic) QM/MM dynamics and full MM (enhanced) dynamics must be artificially linked at a certain point, albeit at the risk of potentially overlooking specific steps, or introducing artifacts.
 The solution to this problem is neither easy nor straightforward.
-One promising avenue towards achieving this objective is the use of machine learning (ML) strategies.
-In the last artificial intelligence and ML vears. protein revolutionized structure prediction especially thanks to AlphaFold and its successor AlphaFold2.
-169,170 However, in recent times, MLbased interatomic potentials have also emerged as a viable alternative to traditional QM and MM methods for predicting potential energies and forces.
-171-173 This approach has also been extended to encompass electronic excited states. offering an effective means for conducting (non) adiabatic dynamics simulations. ^{174,175} The substantial reduction in computational cost achievable with this ML-based approach could enable tracking the light-induced structural changes within the embedded pigment, extending beyond the photoproduct to encompass the subsequent evolution in the including the formation ground state. intermediates.
+One promising avenue towards achieving this objective is the utilization of machine learning (ML) strategies.
+In the last years, artificial intelligence and ML have revolutionized protein structure prediction especially thanks to AlphaFold and its successor AlphaFold2.
+However, in recent times, ML-based interatomic potentials have also emerged as a viable alternative to traditional QM and MM methods for predicting potential energies and forces.162-164 This approach has also been extended to encompass electronic excited states, offering an effective means for conducting (non)adiabatic dynamics simulations.
+The substantial reduction in computational cost achievable with this ML-based approach could enable tracking the light-induced structural changes within the embedded pigment, extending beyond the photoproduct to encompass the subsequent evolution in the ground state, including the formation of intermediates.